FIWARE/tutorials.Extended-Properties/README.md

 ## Working with multilanguage properties

-Sometimes, it is required the use of different language in the creation and consumption of Entity data.
-In order to proceed, we need to create initially a new entity data that define the new data type `LanguageProperty` and use the sub-attribute `LanguageMap` (and not value) to keep the representation of the values of this attribute in different languages.
+Sometimes, it is required to use a different language in the creation and consumption of Entity data.
+In order to proceed, we need to create initially a new entity data that defines the new data type `LanguageProperty` and use the sub-attribute `LanguageMap` (and not value) to keep the representation of the values of this attribute in different languages.